 The occurrence of unforeseen or catastrophic events, including the emergence of an epidemic, pandemic or other widespread health emergency, civil unrest, terrorist attacks or natural disasters could create economic and financial disruptions.
 These types of events could lead to operational difficulties, impair FF's ability to manage its business and expose FF's business activities to significant losses.
 FF's management and operational teams are based in the United States and China.
 FF has a manufacturing facility in Hanford, California, and plans to partner with a contract manufacturer in South Korea.
-FF is also exploring other potential contract manufacturing options in addition to the contract manufacturer in South Korea.
 Additionally, FF may establish manufacturing through a joint venture in China and/or other regions for certain future vehicle models.
 An unforeseen or catastrophic event in any of these regions could adversely impact FF's operations.